Next Start

 Here it is – our step-by-step reference for becoming an auto mechanic from the ground up!
 Itching to get started?
 Then it’s time to get ready for school.

-Universal Technical Institute offers a 51-week Automotive Technology program.7 Here, industry experts can teach you how to become a car mechanic with no experience, assisting you in developing the skills and knowledge required to pursue auto mechanic jobs.
+Universal Technical Institute offers a 51-week Automotive Technology program.7 Here, industry experts can teach students with no experience how to become a mechanic, helping them develop the skills and knowledge required to pursue auto mechanic jobs.

-Locate one of our Universal Technical Institute locations near you.
+Find us at one of our Universal Technical Institute locations near you.
+Speak with an Admissions representative by requesting more information online or calling 1-800-834-7308!
 Once you’re ready to enroll and begin your training, fill out an automotive trade school application!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.